shuttersh/git-links/README.md

 # git-links

-Parse git remote URLs to shorthand format as in package.json and resolve shorthand links to full URLs.
+Parse git remote URLs to shorthand format as used in the package.json `repository` field and resolve shorthand links to full URLs.

-Great for normalizing and denormalizing links to repositories.
+Great for normalizing and denormalizing links to repositories, branches and pull requests.

 ## Installation